Are you wondering what the danger zone is for turkey?

 Don’t Wash Turkey

-It is not recommended to wash raw meat and poultry before cooking.
+Washing raw meat and poultry before cooking is not recommended.
 This can cause bacteria to spread up to three feet away.
 Since cooking poultry to the right temperature kills bacteria, washing before is unnecessary.

 Use A Meat Thermometer